tsiangsun/minimal-mistakes/_posts/2016-10-18-grep-energies-amber.md

 title: "How to extract energies from Amber output"
 layout: single
 comments: ture
-tags: Amber, MD,
+tags: Amber MD software
 categories: programming
 ---
-## Extract energies from the original Amber output file
+### Extract energies from the original Amber output file

 The original Amber output file original\_traj.out (using **imin=0**) has the following formatted energy information: